spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-eks.md

 The first step towards generating AWS Cloud Account Permission is role creation.

-Ensure that the IAM user or the ROOT user role created should have the following **four** IAM policies included:
+Ensure that the IAM user or the ROOT user role created should have the following **four** policies included:

 ### Controller Policy